-A free course to help you manage difficult situations like anxiety, depression and anger.
+A free course to help you manage difficult situations like anxiety and depression.

 This is a group course.
 It’s very informal and held in a calm, friendly and welcoming atmosphere.
 The aim of the course is to teach you how to overcome or cope with particular personal difficulties.

 Do ice-breaker exercises, so you won’t have to tell everyone your name, find out about the person sitting next to you or say something interesting about yourself.

 Ask people to share their experiences.
 While we welcome people sharing and try to encourage discussion, no-one will be forced to participate or say anything.

 Do group therapy.
 These are psycho-educational courses, so our aim is to teach people how to overcome or cope with particular emotional difficulties.